jclark/rpi-cm4-ptp-guide/measure.md

 ## Example setup

 Here's a photo showing a measurement using the CM5 and an inexpensive oscilloscope (an FNIRSI 5014D).
 Note that on the CM5 the SYNC_OUT is on pin 6 (which the silkscreen incorrectly labels as USB_OTG).
+This is using a pigtail (15cm SMA bulkhead female to Dupont 2.54mm female bought from [AliExpress](https://www.aliexpress.com/item/1005006226703757.html)) with the Wifi antenna mounting hole on the CM5 IO board case to make the SYNC_OUT signal available outside the case.

 ![image](https://github.com/user-attachments/assets/5921d777-9a1c-4a1d-8a3b-d2fa47ff6901)